 7 Awesome Car Activities in The Baltics

-One of the great things about The Baltics as a teambuilding and incentive destination, is its many adrenaline activities.
+One of the great things about The Baltics States as a team building and incentive destination, is its many adrenaline activities.

 In this article we will present the 7 most awesome car activities in The Baltic States.

-These are the 7 activities this article will explain in more details:
+Here are 7 car activities I will explain in more details;

 - Tanks driving in Vilnius